musheno/musheno/CV.md

   * Software Developer (JBoss conversion project)
   * Mostly did a conversion of Docker & podman containers to JBoss.
   * Created script (using ANT, as regular scripting tools were insufficant to complete this task) that automated the majority of said conversion, and trained other developer on its use.
-  * Did training for junior developers on general software and TDD.
+  * Did training for other developers on general software and TDD.
+  * Took code coverage from 0% to over 80%.
   * Introduced developers to Unit testing.
   * Major refactor due to issues with Sonar reports.
 * OneIlluminate